Marine Mammal Stranding Center

 Each tank can be independently filled with water or left dry, depending on the needs of the individual patient.
 This building is not open to the public.

-Our custom-built Ford 550 is used for transporting larger animals such as dolphins and whales.
+MMSC's custom-built Ford 550 4WD is utilized for transporting larger animals such as dolphins and small whales.

 Transport Van